awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

      &X-Amz-Signature=a04c831a0b54b5e4cd236a90dcb9f5fab7185eb3b72b5ebe9a70a4e95790c8b7
    ```

+   For cross\-Region replication between the AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\) Regions, where the DB cluster identified by `ReplicationSourceIdentifier` is encrypted, also specify the `PreSignedUrl` parameter\.
+The presigned URL must be a valid request for the `CreateDBCluster` API operation that can be performed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
+The KMS key identifier is used to encrypt the read replica, and must be a KMS key valid for the destination AWS Region\.
+To automatically rather than manually generate a presigned URL, use the AWS CLI [create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) command with the `--source-region` option instead\.

-1. Check that the DB cluster has become available to use by using the RDS API `[DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html)` action, as shown in the following example\.
+1. Check that the DB cluster has become available to use by using the RDS API [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) operation, as shown in the following example\.

    ```
    https://rds.us-east-1.amazonaws.com/